CriiptoDOCS

 }

-From Android 11, your applications Manifest.xml must contain the following to be able to perform these queries:
+From Android 11, your applications Manifest.xml must contain the following to be able to perform this query:

 <manifest ...>